Somaliland: State of Somaliland (Independence)

+Initially, the British government planned to delay the protectorate of British Somaliland's independence in favour of a gradual transfer of power.
+The arrangement would allow local politicians to gain more political experience in running the protectorate before official independence.
+However, strong pan-Somali nationalism and a landslide victory in the earlier elections encouraged them to demand independence and unification with the Trust Territory of Somaliland under Italian Administration (the former Italian Somalia).

-In May 1960, the British government stated that it would be prepared to grant independence to the then protectorate of British Somaliland, with the intention that the territory would unite with the Italian-administered Trust Territory of Somaliland under Italian Administration (the former Italian Somaliland).
+In May 1960, the British government stated that it would be prepared to grant independence to the then protectorate of British Somaliland, with the intention that the territory would unite with the Italian-administered Trust Territory of Somaliland.
 The Legislative Council of British Somaliland passed a resolution in April 1960 requesting independence and union with the Trust Territory of Somaliland, which was scheduled to gain independence on 1 July that year.
 The legislative councils of both territories agreed to this proposal following a joint conference in Mogadishu.

 On 26 June 1960, the former British Somaliland protectorate briefly obtained independence as the State of Somaliland, with the Trust Territory of Somaliland following suit five days later.
-During its brief period of independence, the State of Somaliland garnered recognition from thirty-five sovereign states.
-However, the United States merely acknowledged Somaliland's independence:
+During its brief period of independence, the State of Somaliland garnered formal recognition from thirty-five sovereign states that included China, Egypt, Ethiopia, France, Ghana, Israel, Libya, and the Soviet Union.
+However, the United States merely acknowledged Somaliland’s declaration of independence by sending a congratulatory message to its Council of Ministers at the time, without extending formal recognition, since its period of independence was anticipated to be extremely short-lived.

-The United States did not extend formal recognition to Somaliland, but Secretary of State Herter sent a congratulatory message dated June 26 to the Somaliland Council of Ministers.

 The following day, on 27 June 1960, the newly convened Somaliland Legislative Assembly approved a bill that would formally allow for the union of the State of Somaliland with the Trust Territory of Somaliland on 1 July 1960.